fulplan/highschool/README.md

 ### Data Export
 - JSON export of all data (users, menu, orders)
 - CSV export of orders for external analysis
-- Backup and restore functionality
+- Data backup capabilities for external storage

 ## 🔒 Security Features